 Fans can write anything welcoming and supportive to refugees – they can even talk about Harry Potter.

 You can also learn more about the Dumbledore’s Army Fights Back campaign here.

 Wizard Rock the Vote

-Our ongoing GOTV campaign got a big upgrade in 2018: Our friend Tonks and the Aurors took it on the road and brought a tour bus full of helpful voting resources with her.
+Our ongoing GOTV campaign got a big upgrade in 2018: Tonks and the Aurors took it on the road and brought a tour bus full of helpful voting resources with her.
 Events took place in key battleground states like Ohio, North Carolina, Pennsylvania, and Michigan, and attendees had access to state-specific voter registration guides so they can be fully prepared to participate in the 2018 midterm elections.
 Tonks was joined by wizard rock musician and HPA staff alum Tianna and the Cliffhangers.

 The official tour may be over, but the resources live on!
 Grab a voter guide and continue to Wizard Rock the Vote.

 For more events with Tonks, please visit Tonks and the Aurors' Wizard Rock the Vote website.

 The 2018 Accio Books campaign was a huge success!
 This year they partnered with The Boys and Girls Club of Puerto Rico, helping them rebuild their libraries after Hurricane Maria.
 They collected a total of 29,619 books donated to over 70 literacy programs, including classrooms, after school programs, libraries, prisons, non-profits, and more!
 In May, HPA partnered once again with the American Library Association for National Library Legislative Day, writing letters and making calls to the U.S. Congress in support of library funding and participating in trainings with ALA advocacy experts!

 This year, the badgers pulled into the lead with the House Cup!
 Congratulations to Hufflepuff for seizing the cup at 42,478 house points!